Central Zone Fishing

 Lake levels are currently good and Rock Creek Reservoir has received it’s spring allocation of rainbow trout, should be great fishing.

 SHEVLIN YOUTH FISHING POND: rainbow trout

-Pond is scheduled to be stocked this week with rainbow trout.
-Open to fishing all year.
+Pond will be stocked with rainbow trout this week.
 Limit is 2 trout per day, 8-inch minimum length.
 Fishing restricted to juvenile anglers 17-years-old and younger.

 SOUTH TWIN LAKE: rainbow trout

 Angling for 12-15 inch rainbow trout is fair to good depending on the day.

 Opportunities for spring brown trout angling are good.
 Trolling along the shoreline is generally effective.

 TAYLOR LAKE (Wasco County): rainbow trout, largemouth bass

 Taylor Lake should offer excellent winter trout fishing opportunity, as the lake has received its spring stocking allocation.